ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    that represents a target architecture specific address space
 >    identifier.
 A data item whose size is the size of the generic
 >    type is retrieved from the memory location L whose address space
->    is ASPACE and whose address is A.
+>    is ASPACE and whose address is A. The retrieved data is pushed
+>    onto the stack as a value of generic type.

 Change the description of `DW_OP_aspace_deref_size` to: